-Hello, my name is Jonathan Bishop.
+Hello, my name is Dzon.
 I am known to some for my work as a town and community councillor in the Pontypridd constituency in Wales, where I furthered public policy in the form of access to the Internet through Wi-Fi and a council presence in Cyberspace.
 To others I am know for my work in online communities, e-learning, Internet trolling and cyberlaw.

 I also happen to be the leader of a minor party – The Pluralist Party – which aims to remove the ‘party’ from ‘party politics’.
 The Pluralist Party’s hierarchy of which I am leader is purely administrative without any authority over members.
 It’s only members are serving councillors and prospective candidates who are autonomous and accountable only to those they represent or whose vote they seek.